Marie-Julien Dunand: Early life

-Dunand was born in Saint-Jean-de-Belleville on January 23, 1841.

-He was ordained a priest in 1863 and worked as a teacher and vicar in Albertville for about five years.
+Dunand was born in Saint-Jean-de-Belleville on 23 January 1841.
+He was ordained a priest in 1863 and worked as a teacher and vicar in Albertville for about 5 years.
 He joined the Paris Foreign Missions Society in 1868, left for China in 1869 and arrived in 1870.
 In China, Dunand first worked as a missionary, but was soon nominated to direct the seminary at Muping, Baoxing, Ya'an.

 Apostolic vicar

 In 1886, Annet-Théophile Pinchon, the Apostolic Vicar of North-western Sichuan, appointed Dunand to be the vicar general in charge of Chongqingzhou (崇庆州), near Chengdu.
 After Pinchon's death in 1891, Dunand directed the mission for two years.
-In 1893, he was appointed the Apostolic Vicar of North-western Sichuan and also became the titular bishop of Caloe.
+In 1893, he was appointed the Apostolic Vicar of North-western Szechwan and also became the titular bishop of Caloe.

 Anti-missionary riots

 In 1895, an anti-missionary riot broke out in Chengdu, which destroyed the episcopal residence, the cathedral, and other oratories around Chengdu.
 Dunand was injured and fled.
 Different sources give conflicting accounts about Dunand's injury: the France-Asian Research Institute (IRFA) said Dunand almost died, but Wang Anming from Chengdu Folk Culture Research Association (成都民俗文化研究会) asserted that Dunand was only slightly injured.

 Following the riot, Dunand directed Jacques-Victor-Marius Rouchouse to build the current Cathedral of the Immaculate Conception.
 Additionally, he planned for the construction of Annunciation Seminary in Bailu, Pengzhou, a location farther from Chengdu, in response to the violent incident.

 The apostolic vicariate under Dunand saw local uprisings in 1896, in 1900 during the Boxer Rebellion, and in 1902, in which Dunand had to request the aid of a French gunboat.
 In 1898, Dunand was named a chevalier (knight) of the Legion of Honour for his "eminent services rendered in the Far East and inestimable services rendered for the Lyonnese Mission in 1896" by Félix Faure.